 Index funds essentially try to mimic those hypothetical portfolios.
 They are a passive form of investing as the fund manager doesn’t actively try to buy and sell.
 They build the portfolio and let it run with the market.

 The advantage of index funds is that they have lower running costs because there is less involvement and less overhead costs.
-You don’t need an analyst to choose stocks and the manager doesn’t need to act every day.
+You don’t need an analyst to choose stocks and the manager doesn’t need to act every day as we explain in our Dr. Steve Sjuggerud review.

 The downside to these funds is that they tend to have lower returns.
 The stock they purchase tends to be pretty stable meaning they are fairly low risk but low return too.